OpenEnergyPlatform/open-MaStR/paper.md

 To achieve this, the `open_mastr.Mastr` class and its download method are used.
 When running the download method, the whole MaStR registry is downloaded from the MaStR website as zipped xml files.
 It is then extracted and parsed to a sqlite database.
-This results in a local database of the MaStR, but many data points are still encoded.
+This results in a local database of the MaStR, but many data points are still encoded, meaning that many words are replaced by IDs.
-Hence as a last step, the `Mastr.download` method decodes the values back to a readable format.
+Hence as a last step, the `Mastr.download` method decodes the IDs back to their actual meaning.

 The local database can then be further processed.
 Its columns can be translated to english with the `Mastr.translate` method.